“Let him who is taught the word share in all good things with him who teaches”

 This does not refer to giving money to teachers of grace because 1) there is no indication of this in context [fallen Christians], 2) “good things” are the principles of grace as indicated in the argument of the book, 3) Paul wouldn’t be asking for money for himself in a context where he rebukes the Galatians for false doctrine and 4) Paul previously charged the Judaizers with ulterior financial motives.

-To the contrary, this verse deals with fellowship with those who teach the Word, especially those who teach the grace principle.
-Those taught should make sure that their fellowship is with those who hold to the grace principle rather than the legalists [Judaizers].
-“Don’t have fellowship with error by listening to legalism.”
+On the contrary, this verse deals with fellowship with those who teach the Word, especially those who teach the grace principle.
+Those taught should ensure that their fellowship is with those who hold to the grace principle rather than the legalists [Judaizers].
+“Don’t have fellowship with an error by listening to legalism.”

 “…for your fellowship in the gospel from the first day until now…” (Philippians 1:5 ).